palomachain/paloma.py/README.md

 # API Reference

-An intricate reference to the APIs on the Paloma SDK can be found <a href="https://paloma-money.github.io/paloma.py/index.html">here</a>.
+An intricate reference to the APIs on the Paloma SDK can be found <a href="https://docs.palomachain.com">here</a>.

 <br/>

 # Getting Started

-A walk-through of the steps to get started with the Paloma SDK alongside a few use case examples are provided below.
-Alternatively, a tutorial video is also available <a href="https://www.youtube.com/watch?v=GfasBlJHKIg">here</a> as reference.
+A walk-through of the steps to get started with the Paloma SDK alongside a few use case examples are provided below. git ad

 ## Requirements